 Instructions

-Use of the information from the research tool for soliciting, advertising, or for any commercial purpose is strictly prohibited.
-Your use of the tool constitutes acceptance of the terms and conditions below.
+**Terms and Conditions** Use of the information from the research tool for soliciting, advertising, or for any commercial purpose is strictly prohibited.
+Your use of the tool constitutes acceptance of the terms and conditions as stated on the SOS website at the bottom of the Washington Voter Registration Database Extract page found here.

 What to Search For